NiGhTTraX/strictly-chai/README.md

-While the above is perfectly valid JS and chai will throw an AssertionError at runtime, it is desirable to turn that into a compile time error when using TypeScript. `@types/chai` declares all the arguments as `any` so using chai directly in TypeScript will not provide any type checking.
-This is where this library comes in.
-Using it instead of `chai.expect` in the assertion above will fail to compile with the following:
+While the above is perfectly valid JS and chai will throw an AssertionError at runtime, it is desirable to turn that into a compile time error when using TypeScript.

+Using this library instead of `chai.expect` in the assertion above will fail to compile with the following:

 ```
 Error:(54, 47) TS2345: Argument of type '"a"' is not assignable
 to parameter of type 'number'.
 ```

+## But wait, what about `@types/chai`?

+`@types/chai` declares all the arguments as `any` so using chai directly in TypeScript will not provide any type checking.

 ## Usage